-A. Once the landlord returns the HAP contract with a copy of the lease, THA will process and mail a check to the landlord.
-Following the initial payment, checks are mailed no later than the 2nd day of the month depending on how weekends and holidays fall.
+A. Once the landlord returns the HAP contract with a copy of the lease, and the disclosure of lead-based paint, THA will upload the HAP payment on the landlord portal.
+Following the initial payment, the HAP payments are uploaded on the 1st day of the month depending on how weekends and holidays fall.